karo-electronics/meta-karo/recipes-kernel/linux/gcnano-driver-stm32mp/gcnano-driver-stm32mp/README.HOW_TO.txt

 2. Initialize cross-compilation via SDK
 ---------------------------------------
 Source SDK environment:
-    $ source <path to SDK>/environment-setup-cortexa7t2hf-neon-vfpv4-ostl-linux-gnueabi
+    $ source <path to SDK>/environment-setup

-To verify if your cross-compilation environment have put in place:
+To verify that your cross-compilation environment is set-up correctly:
-    $ set | grep CROSS
+    $ set | grep CROSS_COMPILE

-    CROSS_COMPILE=arm-ostl-linux-gnueabi-
+  If the variable CROSS_COMPILE has a value:
+   - arm-ostl-linux-gnueabi- for 32 bits architecture (for example STM32MP1)
+   - aarch64-ostl-linux- for 64 bits architecture (for example STM32MP2)
+  Then everything is set-up correctly

 Warning: the environment variables are valid only on the shell session where you have sourced the sdk environment.